fosslife/devtools-x/CONTRIBUTING.md

 on windows 11, WSL2 now supports native GUI so you __should__ be fine, although I haven't tested that as well.

+### Tauri
+Tauri is native webview, it needs few system specific libraries for running and bundling the application. they may change over time so follow the official [tauri documentation](https://tauri.app/v1/guides/getting-started/prerequisites) to install tauri dependencies

 ### Checkout